 You can learn about residential property investment tax obligations on Inland Revenue’s website.

-Investing in property can be less volatile than shares and other investment types.
+Property can be less volatile than shares and other investment types.
 It’s also a concept most New Zealanders are familiar with, which is what makes it so popular.
 However, it’s not easy to sell property in a hurry when you need the cash.

 Property values are tied to interest rates, how many buyers there are for your property and how many others are also selling their properties at the same time.

 You may risk losing capital on your initial investment when you sell.
-Here are some things you should think about before you enter the property market:

 Buying a property can tie up your savings.
 If you invest most or all of your cash in property and then need access to cash, you’ll either need to sell, tenant your property or increase your mortgage.
 This isn’t always easy and there are usually fees involved.